ianaya89/vs-storage-checker/README.md

 # Vidispine Storage Checker
-Node console app to check the status of your Vidispine storages.
+:tv: Node console app to check the status of your Vidispine storages.

 ## Pre requisites
   1. Node  >= v4.0.0